 We did have a very good day but we were shocked at how busy it was.
 There were so many schools visiting.
 This, therefore, meant that we decided not to ride the broomsticks as the queue was huge.

 Yesterday we were very brave and decided to make the most of Ethan’s last day of term time and take him into London.
 I haven’t been in London for well over a year now and it has been something that has been causing me anxiety issues.
 The thought of taking Ethan on a train, with all those people, I thought was going to be a nightmare.
 Also, Little E can make you well aware that she doesn’t like being in the buggy all day.

 I’m pleased to say the day went very well.
-There was a few autism meltdowns, but we managed and I think Ethan really enjoyed the day.
-We showed him the dinosaurs in The Natural History Museum and spent most to the day in The Science Museum.
+There were a few autism meltdowns, but we managed and I think Ethan really enjoyed the day.
+We showed him the dinosaurs in The Natural History Museum and spent most of the day in The Science Museum.
 We even visited Harrods to have dinner in The Disney Cafe, which Little E loved!

 Ethan really enjoyed the train journey and even liked ‘reading’ his Evening Standard on the way home.
 It was a few long and busy days but we all enjoyed it.